e·Bills and Billing Statements

 Summer tuition & fees are assessed at the time of enrollment and due when billed.

 USC generates billings statements every 4 to 5 weeks, after payment deadlines, 12 times per year (see monthly billing schedule).
-USC does not mail paper statements to currently enrolled students, however we do send e·Bills each month to students and their authorized guests notifying you that a new monthly billing statement is available online (for those students with outstanding balances or activity on their account during the billing period).
-For students who pre-register for the Fall or Spring terms, your tuition and fees for that term should be included on the statement generated the month before the start of classes.
+USC does not mail paper statements to currently enrolled students, however we do send e·Bills (billing notices) each month to students and their authorized guests notifying you that a new monthly billing statement is available online (for those students with outstanding balances or activity on their account during the billing period).
+For students who pre-register for the Fall or Spring terms in time (see Schedule of Classes for exact dates), your tuition and fees for that term will be included on the statement generated the month before the start of classes.

 Please note that email has been adopted as the primary mechanism for sending official communications to USC students.
 Students, therefore, must check email regularly in order to stay abreast of important messages and notifications.
 Failure to read official university communications sent to students' official USC email addresses (ending in "@usc.edu"), does not absolve students from knowing and complying with the content of official communications.
 For more information on the university's email policy, please refer to the "University Governance" section in SCampus at http://www.usc.edu/scampus.